ksvendetta/CopperMapConnect/replit.md

 - Automatic schema migrations with Drizzle Kit
 - UUID-based primary keys for all records

-### Checkbox-Based Splicing System with Feed Cable Mapping
+### Checkbox-Based Splicing System with Automatic Circuit Matching
-- Simple checkbox interface to mark Distribution circuits as "spliced" and map to Feed cables
+- Simple checkbox interface to mark Distribution circuits as "spliced" and automatically map to Feed cables
 - Only Distribution cables show splice checkboxes (Feed cables do not)
+- **Fully Automatic Matching**: Clicking checkbox automatically searches all Feed cables for a circuit with the same circuit ID
+  - No manual dialog or selection required
+  - System finds Feed circuit with matching circuitId
-- Clicking checkbox opens dialog to select Feed cable and specify fiber range:
+  - Automatically extracts Feed cable's ID and fiber positions (fiberStart, fiberEnd)
-  - Feed Cable selection (dropdown showing all Feed cables)
-  - Feed Ribbon number (1, 2, etc.)
-  - Feed Strand range (1-12 within the ribbon)
-- System calculates feed fiber numbers from ribbon and strand inputs
+  - Creates splice mapping with one click
+- Error handling: Shows toast message if no matching Feed circuit is found
-- feedCableId, feedFiberStart, and feedFiberEnd stored in circuits table
+- feedCableId, feedFiberStart, and feedFiberEnd automatically stored in circuits table
 - Splice tab displays individual fiber mappings (one row per fiber):
   - Feed Cable fiber count | Feed Ribbon | Feed Strand (color-coded)
   - Circuit ID (e.g., lg,33)